Key Takeaways

 Mattress and bed height are among the most overlooked factors when furnishing a bedroom.
 Despite this, it has a significant impact on the overall sleep experience.
 A bed that’s too high may be uncomfortable to climb into, while one that’s too low might be difficult to get up from.

-No, high beds are not out of style.
-However, they suit certain interior design styles more than others.
-For example, high loft beds are suitable for warm and homey rooms but will look entirely out of place in a more modern-looking home.
+No, high beds are not out of style, but they may suit certain interior design styles more than others.
+For example, high loft beds may be more suitable for warm and homey rooms but could look out of place in a more modern-looking home.

-Generally speaking, a 31-inch bed may be too high for most people, especially if they’re on the shorter side.
-The average bed is 25 inches, which is roughly knee height for most average-height individuals.
-That said, taller people may find 31 inches to be a proper bed height.
+Generally speaking, a 30-inch bed may be too high for most people, especially if they’re on the shorter side.
+The average bed is 25 inches tall, which is roughly knee height for most average-height individuals.
+That said, taller people may find 30 inches to be a comfortable bed height.